By Gail Marsh

 Most every RVer I know has things they like and don’t like about their rig.
 For us?
-It’s the refrigerator we don’t particularly care for.
+It’s the fridge that we don’t particularly care for.
 It’s not a residential model so I feel like a magician when I attempt to put groceries inside—it’s just so small!
-An “abracadabra” won’t help enlarge our RV fridge, but there are a few tips that have helped optimize our RV refrigerator usage.
+An “abracadabra” won’t help enlarge or organize our RV fridge, but there are a few tips that have helped optimize our RV refrigerator usage.

 Note: Because there are so many different styles and models of RV refrigerators, it’s impossible to offer meaningful tips that will apply to everyone.
 That said, most of these should be able to be applied to whatever type of fridge you have in your RV.